Morse-Novikov cohomology and rigidity of Lie affine foliations: Introduction

 \textbf{Proposition A.} \emph{ The Morse-Novikov cohomology $H^{\bullet}_{cdt}(\mathbb{T}_{\varphi})$ for $c\neq 0$ is given as follows. \begin{enumerate}[i)] \item $H^{0}_{cdt}(\mathbb{T}_{\varphi})=0$, \item For $k\geq 1$, we have a short exact sequence

 \end{enumerate} }

 This result unifies some computations for particular examples that have appeared in the literature \cite{Otiman}, \cite{Moroianu}.
-One way to prove it would be through a Mayer-Vietoris argument, but we choose to deduce it from a more general result.
-In Cor.~\ref{cor:sec}, we relate the Morse-Novikov cohomology $H^{\bullet}_{\theta}(M)$ for a nowhere-vanishing closed one-form $\theta\in\Omega^{1}(M)$ with the foliated cohomology $H^{\bullet}(\mathcal{F})$ of the foliation $\mathcal{F}$ defined by $\theta$.
+The latter rely on commonly used tools like the Mayer-Vietoris sequence.
+The novelty of our result lies in the fact that we use a geometric approach based on foliation theory.
+Indeed, in Cor.~\ref{cor:sec} we relate the Morse-Novikov cohomology $H^{\bullet}_{\theta}(M)$ for a nowhere-vanishing closed one-form $\theta\in\Omega^{1}(M)$ with the foliated cohomology $H^{\bullet}(\mathcal{F})$ of the foliation $\mathcal{F}$ defined by $\theta$.
 This result can be used to compute the Morse-Novikov cohomology $H^{\bullet}_{\theta}(M)$ whenever the foliated cohomology $H^{\bullet}(\mathcal{F})$ can be calculated.
-This applies in particular when the underlying foliation is given by the fibers of the mapping torus $\mathbb{T}_{\varphi}\rightarrow S^{1}$, which yields the above Proposition A.
+It applies in particular when the foliation $\mathcal{F}$ is given by the fibers of the mapping torus $\mathbb{T}_{\varphi}\rightarrow S^{1}$, which yields Proposition~A.

 Section~\ref{sec:deformations} is devoted to rigidity of Lie affine foliations.
 We start by expressing the cohomology group $H^{1}(\mathcal{A})$ in more classical terms.
 The equations \eqref{eq:defining-equations} say that the one-form $\omega_2\in\Omega^{1}(M)$ is closed and that $\omega_1\in\Omega^{1}(M)$ is closed for the Morse-Novikov differential $d_{\omega_2}$.
 It follows that we get a cochain map